Maria Gripe: Recognition for Gripe's work

 The biennial Hans Christian Andersen Award conferred by the International Board on Books for Young People is the highest recognition available to a writer or illustrator of children's books.
 Gripe received the writing award in 1974.

 Stockholm University Literature professor Boel Westin praised Maria Gripe to a writer for Svenska Dagbladet, declaring that her Shadow books presented an exciting narrative that enabled readers to feel as if they were participants: "She has meant a lot.
 She renewed children's prose."

 Literary researcher Ying Toijer-Nilsson, who wrote a biography Skuggornas förtrogna ("Confidant to shadows") of the author, echoed the remarks, saying that she would miss "the warm and humorous human being who was Maria Gripe."
 The biographer continued: "She has done a lot for the children's book world, and she got her readers to think about philosophy, about the world and about death."
 Toijer-Nilsson pointed out that Gripe's books also have "a significant tendency to support the social advancement of women."

-Her books have won many awards, and she was the 1979 Swedish winner of the Dobloug Prize for Swedish and Norwegian fiction.
+Her books have won many awards.
+She was the first recipient of Expressens Heffaklump in 1966.
+She was the 1979 Swedish winner of the Dobloug Prize for Swedish and Norwegian fiction.
 In 1985 she was awarded the Nordic Children's Book Prize.
 Gripe's publisher Bonnier Carlsen established the Maria Gripe Prize in 2005, which is a literary prize awarded annually.